Apptainer tutorial

 Now, build and test:

-$ apptainer build dev_image.sif # build the image
+$ apptainer build dev_image.sif dev_on_cuda_based.def

 INFO: Starting build...